hummingbird-12/nodejs_rest_better/README.md

-## Notes for Environment Variable Configuration
+## Before running the NodeJS app...

-Create a file named *.env* in the root of the project and fill in the appropriate environment variables.
-Have a look at *.env.SAFE* file to see which environment variables should be included.
+Create a file named ***.env*** in the root of the project and fill in the appropriate environment variables.
+Have a look at ***.env.SAFE*** file to see which environment variables should be included.

 ## Executable Packages